This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Problems with Crop Rotation and a Raised Bed

 Unfortunately, as noted previously, there are limitations with raised garden beds, namely how much room they take up and how many you have.
-It is impractical to have five to seven raised garden beds for most small-scale or home gardeners.
+Having five to seven raised garden beds for most small-scale or home gardeners is impractical.

 Possible disease and pest build-up from select planting schemes

 In addition, even with limited spaces, some people often have a specific reason for having a vegetable garden.
-Maybe you like tomatoes and peppers, and that’s what you plan to grow in your one-raised garden bed.
+Maybe you like tomatoes and peppers, which you plan to grow in your one-raised garden bed.

 Eventually, if you keep growing these nightshade family members in the same area, you will have a significant problem with diseases and pests building up.